jsupino/RedditProject/README.md

 # RedditProject
 This is my project for CSIT505.
 I am scraping a nature web page on Reddit using Python.
-I will be utilizing the BeautifulSoup, Requests, and lmxl Python libraries to retrieve 7 of the most recent nature posts on Reddit.
+I will be utilizing the BeautifulSoup, Requests, and lmxl Python libraries to retrieve the most recent nature posts on Reddit.

 Beautiful Soup is a Python library that is used to parse HTML files.
 It is very useful in web scraping to extract data.